Leading Blog

 Here's a quote from Santiago Iniguez, Dean of Instituto de Empresa Business School:

 "To start with, there is a need of clarifying a conceptual issue.
 Normally, cheating is considered a reproachable behaviour because, as the Oxford Dictionary explains, cheating is "to act dishonestly or unfairly in order to gain an advantage".
-However, the first person who looses out is the cheater: first, by potentially exposing one’s personal reputation to be affected, sometimes for life; and second, and more importantly from a personal point of view, for relinquishing all the benefits that brings the learning process.
+However, the first person who loses out is the cheater: first, by potentially exposing one’s personal reputation to be affected, sometimes for life; and second, and more importantly from a personal point of view, for relinquishing all the benefits that bring the learning process.
 The expression "You are only fooling yourself" springs to mind.
-We all know the intellectual satisfaction that results from understanding, memorising, rationalising and discussing theories, ideas and concepts.
+We all know the intellectual satisfaction that results from understanding, memorizing, rationalizing and discussing theories, ideas, and concepts.
 Those who take the shortcut and skip the wonders of learning are giving up a decisive part of personal development that is directly linked—I believe, in line with many philosophers—with happiness."

 * * *